AloyBranCheung/AloyBranCheung/README.md

 <h1 align="center">Hi 👋, I'm Brandon, a software developer</h1>
+<h3 align="left">I have a strong interest in working at the intersection of healthcare 🏥 and technology 📱.
-<h3 align="left">Let's collaborate and make meaningful projects 🤝.
+.
+Let's collaborate and make meaningful projects 🤝.
 </h3>
 <br>

-I have a strong interest in working at the intersection of healthcare and technology.

 - ⚡ Fun fact: I once competed in the Dragonboat Club Crews World Championships 🐉🚣‍♂️ in Hungary and our team won 8 x gold medals 🥇
 - 🌱 I’m currently learning digital artwork 🖌️ with my new wacom tablet! 😄